THE CANAANITE SYLLABARY

-However, it is not simply the 'Byblos syllabary', since examples of this script have been found in Megiddo, Sinai, Egypt, Italy, and even Jamaica; and these additional inscriptions can be used to verify Mendenhall's decipherment.
+However, it is not simply the 'Byblos syllabary', since examples of this script have been found in Megiddo, Sinai, Egypt, Italy, and even Jamaica, and Norway; and these additional inscriptions can be used to verify Mendenhall's decipherment.

 See Brian Colless, The Canaanite Syllabary, Abr-Nahrain/Ancient Near Eastern Studies 35 (1998), 26-46.
 This lists most of the known West Semitic logo-syllabic inscriptions, and indicates where I have commented on each of them (in issues 30-34 of that same journal); it also provides a table of signs with my proposed sound-values for them (agreeing almost entirely with Mendenhall's proposals).

 My most recent work on the West Semitic logo-syllabary is available on a pdf at:

 Here I would like to insert a point that Hoch makes in an article (also the author of Semitic Words in Egyptian Texts of the New Kingdom..., 1994).

 Hoch, James E. (1990).
 "The Byblos Syllabary: Bridging the Gap Between Egyptian Hieroglyphs and Semitic Alphabets".
 Journal of the Society for the Study of Egyptian Antiquities 20: 115–124.

 Hoch (1990) points out that many of the signs seem to derive from Old Kingdom hieratic (simplified characters), rather than directly from hieroglyphic; as early as 2600 BC Egyptian influence in Byblos was strong.